zelon88/HRConvert2/README.md

 ---
 # Supported Languages
 Languages can be forced via policy or dynamically selected by the user by appending `?language=en` to the server URL.
-No need install additional language pakcs to switch languages.
+No need install additional language packs to switch languages.
 Translations are built-in.
-Developers can craft link or redirects to load the correct language for each user or set the language once & forget it.
+Developers can craft links or redirects to load the correct language for each user or set the language once & forget it.
 - English (en)
 - French (fr)
-- Spanish (sp)
+- Spanish (es)
 - Chinese, Simplified (zh)
 - Hindi (hi)
 - Arabic (ar)